dinde451/jarr.d1/Jarulfs_Guide.md

 as well as information about traps, which are often of a magical nature.
 It will not, however, cover magical effects from shrines.
 Generally, such magical effects from shrines are dependent on the dlvl they are found on.
-For an explanation of skills, see chapter 2.4.
-For a detailed information about how spells attack and also some explanation in general about spells, see chapter 5.6.5.
+For an explanation of skills, see CHAPTER_LINK_skills.
+For a detailed information about how spells attack and also some explanation in general about spells, see CHAPTER_LINK_monster-types.

 ### Spells available to players